-The Honorable Joan Carter Conway, Chair Senate Education, Health and Environmental Affairs Committee Miller Senate Office Building 2 West Wing 11 Bladen Street Annapolis MD 21401-1991

-The Honorable Michael E. Busch, Speaker House of Delegates State House, H-101 Annapolis MD 21401-1991
+The Honorable Joan Carter Conway, Chair Senate Education, Health and Environmental Affairs Committee Miller Senate Office Building 2 West Wing 11 Bladen Street Annapolis MD 21401-1991 The Honorable Michael E. Busch, Speaker House of Delegates State House, H-101 Annapolis MD 21401-1991

-The Honorable Maggie McIntosh, Chair Environmental Matters Committee House of Delegates House Office Building, Room 251 6 Bladen Street Annapolis MD 21401-1991
+The Honorable Kumar P. Barve, Chair Environment and Transportation Committee House of Delegates House Office Building, Room 251 6 Bladen Street Annapolis MD 21401-1991

-Dear President Miller, Speaker Busch, Chairs Conway and McIntosh:
+Dear President Miller, Speaker Busch, Chairs Conway and Barve:

-As required in Environment Article §6-905.5(j) (1) of the Environment Article, Annotated Code of Maryland, I am enclosing a copy of the report on the Mercury Switch Removal from Vehicles activity for the period of September 1, 2013 through August 31, 2014.
+As required in Section 6-905.5(j) of the Environment Article, Annotated Code of Maryland, I am enclosing a copy of the 2015 report on the Collection of Mercury Switches and Mercury Switch Assemblies from Vehicles.

-If we can provide you with any additional information, please contact me or Mr. Horacio Tablada, Director of the Land Management Administration, at 410-537-3304 or via email at horacio.tablada@maryland.gov.
+If the Department can provide you with any additional information, please contact me or Ms. Hilary Miller, Director of the Land and Materials Administration, at 410-537-3304 or via email at hilary.miller@maryland.gov.